peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Sep.
+29, 2023

+Engaged in a demonstration of the CONVERGE project's sprint demo, showcasing the progress and results achieved in the current phase.

+Participated in a change management meeting to discuss strategies, challenges, and potential solutions.

+Held a meeting with a team member to plan for the upcoming week's documentation tasks.

+Conducted an audit of the CSTAR website to assess its current state and areas for improvement.

+Developed and shared a CONVERGE information architecture with key team members for review and feedback.

+Participated in a sprint demo with the CONVERGE team, discussing project updates and progress.

+Established a Trello board to organize, track, and manage various ongoing projects.

+Participated in a team meeting to discuss project statuses, upcoming tasks, and team collaboration.

+Held a one-on-one meeting with a team member to discuss project updates, concerns, and next steps.

+Participated in a touch base meeting with a colleague to discuss ongoing tasks, challenges, and strategies.

+Enhanced the accuracy of to-do list items in the CONVERGE GitLab kanban for better task management and tracking.

+Reviewed a recorded session of TGI updated goals and timeline, taking notes on potential improvements for website readability.

+Reviewed the TGi change management slide deck in preparation for a meeting with a team member.

+## Sep.
 8, 2023

 Completed comprehensive reading on AWS, enhancing cloud computing knowledge and understanding.